The Flying Scotsman (2006 film): Production

 The Flying Scotsman first attracted screenwriter Simon Rose in 1994.
 Along with Rob Roy producer, Peter Broughan, and Scottish director, Douglas Mackinnon, he based the film's script on Obree's autobiography, also entitled The Flying Scotsman.
-The film, however, seemed doomed to fail and was cancelled several times.
+The film, however, seemed doomed to fail and was canceled several times.

 In 2002, the death of a key American investor caused The Flying Scotsman to collapse only days before shooting was planned to commence.
 East Ayrshire Council, who originally gave £5000 to fund the project, refused to give further finance, stating that it didn't feel it would contribute to the community.
 Producer, Broughan, called the decision "a disgrace".
 It took three years for the project to get back on track.
 Broughan was joined by producer Damita Nikapota on the project who secured pre-production finance from Freewheel Productions.
 Peter Broughan tried to sack the director Douglas Mackinnon but Damita Nikapota refused to let this happen.

-Shooting of the film began on 7 July 2006 and ended 4 September 2006.
+Shooting of the film began on 7 July 2006 and ended on 4 September 2006.
 The film was shot largely in Galston, Scotland, with East Ayrshire, Glasgow and velodromes in Germany standing in for places in the story such as Colombia, France and Norway.

 Release

 The Flying Scotsman's first country-wide release was in New Zealand, where the film reached number 2 in the box office and stayed in the top 8 for the first seven weeks of its release.
 The film kicked off the 60th Edinburgh Film Festival, and later was given a wide-release date of 29 June 2007.
-Metro-Goldwyn Mayer was the main distributor in the United States, and the film was released there firstly on 29 December 2006.
+Metro-Goldwyn Mayer Pictures was the main distributor in the United States, and the film was released there first on 29 December 2006.
 It also received a limited release on 4 May 2007.